Skip to content

 A VTB isn’t mandatory.
 It’s a negotiation tool — not an automatic condition of every transaction.

-The tax implications of a business sale also shift depending on the structure: a VTB spreads the capital gain over several years, which can help or hurt depending on the file.
+The tax implications of a business sale also shift depending on the structure: a VTB may sometimes allow the seller to defer tax on part of the capital gain to the years when payments are received.
+This point should be validated with the tax advisor.

 Here are the situations where it’s reasonable to refuse or renegotiate:

 The VTB is too high.
-Beyond 40% of the price, the question comes up: does the buyer have enough skin in the game?
+When the VTB approaches or exceeds 40% of the price, the question comes up: does the buyer have enough money truly at risk?
 If most of the risk rests on the seller and the bank, the buyer has little to lose if things go wrong — and that isn’t a healthy balance.

 The collateral is insufficient.
 A VTB without security is a leap of faith.
 The seller deserves more than a verbal promise for an amount in the hundreds of thousands of dollars.